1920 International Lawn Tennis Challenge

 The 1920 International Lawn Tennis Challenge, more commonly known as the Davis Cup, was the 15th edition of the major international team event in men's tennis.
-Six nations competed for the right to challenge holders Australasia.
+Six nations registered for the right to challenge holders Australasia.
+However, only five nations competed, because of the withdraw of Canada.
 The Netherlands joined the competition for the first time.

 The initial draw consisted of four countries and drew the United States against France and the Netherlands against Great Britain.
 The applications of Canada and South Africa were received after the deadline but their entries were accepted by the other countries and subsequently a new draw was made.